JHU-PL-Lab/www-pl/logistics.md

 ### Office Hours

-Office hours will be pinned on CampusWire where the Zoom rooms for office hours will also be listed.
+Office hours and locations will be pinned on the Q&amp;A board.

 ### Exams